 - On the areas where the fleas have bitten the human skin, red welts and bumps could appear.
 These usually last for about 2-3 days and can be very itchy.
 Scratching the bites could cause pus-filled blisters which are harder to treat.

-Here are some remedies that can get rid of fleas in human hair.
+Later in this post, I will mention some remedies that can help get rid of fleas in your hair and on your body.

 Home remedies to get rid of fleas in human hair

-It is very important to eradicate fleas from human hair, otherwise they will simply multiply and continue to biting.
-Here is how you do that:
+It is very important to eradicate fleas from the hair, otherwise they will simply multiply and continue biting.
+Here is how you get rid of them:

 - A paste made of baking soda and water is an effective remedy to get rid of fleas in the hair.
 Spray your hair using this paste, ensuring that it remains in the hair for at least 10 minutes.
 Then rinse off as usual with warm water, no shampoo needed.

 - Some shampoos made specifically for lice and hair-mites can also help get rid of fleas in human hair.
 Apply the shampoo all over the hair and scalp and leave it there for at least 10 minutes.
 Then wash off as usual using warm water.
 Comb the hair (using a fine toothed comb) thoroughly to remove dead fleas and eggs.

 - Tea tree oil based shampoos are also very effective for killing fleas in hair.
 The oil is anti-parasitic and anti-microbial in nature which can kill fleas and their eggs.

 - Many flea sufferers have also seen good results by using lemon scented dish soap for washing their hair.
 Also, many pet owners swear by this remedy for bathing their pets when they are infested with fleas.